 Finally laughing Allie added, "My parents will fling the door open to shout welcome home loud enough to wake all the neighbors on the block.
 Dad will even have lights on the lawn under the snow.
 I tell you, it's an ethereal sight."

-Jaime was relieved when her friend began calming down so she encouraged her on by asking whether she would need to shop for anything before getting home.
+Jaime was relieved as her friend began calming down.
+She encouraged her on with, "So, do you need to shop for anything before getting home?"

 "I never have to carry luggage.
 All these years and they still keep everything I need waiting for me there.
-The thougt of my favorite jeans hang neatly in the closet make me want to buy a ticket tonight.
+The thought of my favorite jeans hanging neatly in the closet makes me want to board my flight tonight.
 All the comforts of home are calling me right now!"

 Though Jaime knew, she nudged her friend to talk more about her family.
-"So, do you have any siblings, any nieces and nephews?"
+"What about your siblings, any nieces and nephews?"

 "Oh, you know I am an only child," Allie answered with slower speech.
 "It has its perks, for sure, even though brothers and sisters would have been neat.
 It couldn’t happen for us, but my parents always made my friends welcome."

 "Well," Jaime asked, "Don't your parents still want grandchildren?"

 "Yeah," her friend softly replied.
 "They still want to see me married with a family, but work has prevented that, and it’s hard now.
-You know what I mean.
 I just can’t see being interested in anyone again.
 Ethan's accident changed everything.

 "I know I'm not the only one dealing with the loss," Allie confessed softly, "but he’s gone, and I can’t see life with anyone else.
 I would date again if I could, but so far, I can’t.
 Anyway, work is interesting, and I like having our routine.
 It helps a lot."

 Jaime began to tease Allie, hoping to keep her sidetracked.
 She suggested that the ratio of women to men flying out of the province's center for the holidays would be disparate, perhaps something to take advantage of.
 It worked to agitate Allie in the right way.